IsaiahTek/flutter_chatflow/README.md

 ## Additional information

+For support kindly send a mail to [Engr.
+Isaiah Pius](mailto://isaiahtech1@gmail.com)

 ### Contributing

 We welcome contributions!
 Please see our contributing guidelines for more information.

 ### License

-flutter_chatflow is released under the MIT License.
+flutter_chatflow is released under the [BSD license.](https://github.com/IsaiahTek/flutter_chatflow/blob/main/LICENSE)